guillermooo/sublime-undocs/source/reference/commands.rst

 	XXX Sounds kinda wrong.

 **save**
-        Saves the file in the current window
+        Saves the active file.

 **prompt_save_as**
-        Asks for a new filename and saves the file in the current window
+        Prompts for a new file name and saves the active file.

 **toggle_sidebar**
 	Shows or hides the sidebar.